Tana Toraja

 Drive around and explore the countryside by scooter

 The area around Tana Toraja is beautiful.
 There’s countryside, rice fields, and mountains all around.
-It’s definitely worth taking one or two days to simply drive around and experience it, stopping through viewpoints and local villages.
+It’s definitely worth taking a day or two to drive around and experience it, stopping through viewpoints and local villages.

 There’s a street food market surrounding a park in Rantepao here.
-There’s dozens of cheap, local Indonesian food options!
+There’s dozens of cheap, local Indonesian food options and a nice spot for local people watching.

 Take a day trip, or a multi-day trip, to the surrounding mountains